tassieKev/adguardhome-unbound-redis/README.md

 ---

 This docker was created for unraid.
-You must use this docker with a dedicated IP or network, because the port 53 is used already used by unraid/docker by default.
+You must use this docker with a dedicated IP or network, because the port 53 is already used by unraid/docker by default.

 The default credentials for Adguard Home: admin/admin
 The default port for the Adguard Home WebGUI: 3000